Row Cover for Garden

 Use drip irrigation or a soaker hose to water plants under row covers.
 You also can use a sprinkler because the row cover material is water permeable.

 Use covers on cool-season crops only during the early part of the spring growing season.
 Remove the covers once unsettled weather has stabilized after four to six weeks.
 This allows beneficial insects, such as ladybird beetles, lacewings and pirate bugs, to enter the planting area.
-Thwart weeds that may thrive in a covered environment by using a mulch such as black plastic before planting.
+Thwart weeds that may thrive in a covered environment by using mulch.

 Row covers also can protect warm-season crops.
 Because they hold extra warmth, planting can be done up to two weeks earlier in the spring.
 Remember to uncover the plants that depend upon insect pollination for fruit production.
 These include melons, cucumbers and squash.